Money Transfer Credit Cards

 You can use your money transfer credit card to withdraw cash, but it’ll be expensive.
 Some credit cards will charge you for each cash withdrawal, and the amount you withdraw will build interest immediately, growing until it's repaid.
 This can make cash withdrawals expensive, especially if you take a long time to repay them.

-Also, withdrawing cash on any type of credit card can harm your credit score, so it’s best avoided altogether.
+Also, withdrawing cash on any type of credit card can harm your credit score, so you should avoid this.

 Will a money transfer card affect my credit score?

 Using a money transfer card won't affect your credit rating any differently than other credit cards.
-As long as you keep up with your minimum repayments and pay off your debt, it shouldn't negatively affect your credit score.
+It shouldn't negatively affect your credit score as long as you keep up with your minimum repayments and pay off your debt.

 Managing your credit card well could improve your score, although missing repayments consistently will harm your credit rating.